St. Luke and St. Philip’s Primary School A Church of England Academy

 Admission authorities must make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent’s views; information about the child’s academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
 They must also take into account the views of the head teacher of the school concerned.
 When informing a parent of their decision on the year group the child should be admitted to, the admission authority must set out clearly the reasons for their decision.

-Where an admission authority agrees to a parents’ request for their child to be admitted out of their normal age group and.
-As a consequence of that decision, the child will be admitted to a relevant age group (ie the age group to which pupils are normally admitted to the school) the local authority and admission authority must process the application as part of the main admissions round, unless the parental request is made too late for this to be possible, and on the basis of their determined admission arrangements only, including the application oversubscription criteria where applicable.
+Where an admission authority agrees to a parents’ request for their child to be admitted out of their normal age group and as a consequence of that decision, the child will be admitted to a relevant age group (ie the age group to which pupils are normally admitted to the school) the local authority and admission authority must process the application as part of the main admissions round, unless the parental request is made too late for this to be possible, and on the basis of their determined admission arrangements only, including the application oversubscription criteria where applicable.
 They must not give the application lower priority on the basis that the child is being admitted out of their normal age group.
 Parents have a statutory right to appeal against refusal of a place at a school for which they have applied.
 This right does not apply if they are offered a place at the school but it is not in their preferred age group.

-Where there are twins, etc wanting admission and there is only a single place left within the admission number, then the governing body will exercise as much flexibility as possible within the requirements of infant class sizes.
+Where there are twins, etc wanting admission and there is only a single place left within the admission number, then the governing committee will exercise as much flexibility as possible within the requirements of infant class sizes.
 In exceptional circumstances cases we are now able to offer places for both twins and all triplets, even when this means breaching infant class size limits.

 *The term summer born children relates to all children born from 1 April to 31 August.
 These children reach compulsory school age on 31 August following their fifth ( or on their fifth birthday if it falls on 31 August) It is likely that most requests for summer born children admitted out of their normal age group will come from parents of children born in the later summer months or those born prematurely.